-- SEMIMAJOR: The qualifier is built into the 2-hour event.
-It requires all entrants to have smartphone data, and for the con to reliably support cellphone data reception, as qualifier exams are collected via the internet. - MAJOR: The qualifier is a 1-hour event that is typically held on the first day of the convention.
-It is administered with pencil and paper, marked manually, and limited to 150 people in order to produce the results on time. - The qualifier exam consists of video clips with 3 choices for each, plus a tiebreaker. - Each clip is played for 10 seconds.
+• MINOR/SEMIMAJOR/2-HOUR MAJOR: The qualifier is built into the event.
+It requires all entrants to have smartphone data, and for the con to reliably support smartphone data reception, as qualifier exams are collected via the internet.
+Everyone entering the room is given a ticket to identify themselves.

+- OH NO, POOR RECEPTION: If it turns out that smartphone data reception is poor, then players are randomly chosen using the tickets. - 2-DAY MAJOR: The qualifier is a 1-hour event that is typically held on Friday.
+It is administered with pencil and paper, marked manually, and limited to 150 people in order to produce the results on time.
+The main event is on Saturday and is 2 hours.
+Currently, only Otakuthon uses this format due to poor smartphone data reception. - The qualifier exam consists of video clips with 3 choices for each, plus a tiebreaker. - Each clip is played for 10 seconds.
 There are no breaks between clips. - Scoring is determined based on difficulty.
 The difficulty increases every 5 clips.
 Points are added for each correct guess, and are subtracted for each incorrect guess.
 Blanks don't affect the score.
 A perfect score is 100 points.